hansvanlin/Marstek-venus-A/README.md

 > [!IMPORTANT]
 > **Firmware Update Workaround (Discharge Issue, not needed from v0.1.7):**
-> If discharg,ing at 1500W via Modbus does not start, create a 24-hour discharge schedule set to 1500W in the official Marstek app, but leave the schedule **Disabled** (do not turn it on).
+> If discharging at 1500W via Modbus does not start, create a 24-hour discharge schedule set to 1500W in the official Marstek app, but leave the schedule **Disabled** (do not turn it on).
 This forces the firmware to keep the necessary registers open, allowing this Node-RED script to control the battery correctly.

 ## Related Projects